cselab/Mirheo/docs/source/developer/api/interactions/pairwise.rst

    To implement a new kernel, the following must be done:
    - satisfy the above interface
    - add a corresponding parameter in parameters.h
-   - add it to the variant in parameters.h
    - if necessary, add type traits specialization in type_traits.h